Why Do We Suffer

 3 LIFE CONNECTIONS: Connecting Jesus to Every Child

-(1) The One Main Truth Planted in MY HEART, Growing MY ATTITUDE
+(1) Bible Truth Planted in MY HEART, Growing MY ATTITUDE

 POWER WORDS: Even though I walk through the darkest valley, I will not be afraid.
 You are with me.”
 Psalm 23:5 Bonus: “Even if God kills me, I’ll still put my hope in him.”
 Job 13:15a

-(2) The One Main Truth Rooted in MY MIND, Leading MY CHOICES
+(2) Bible Truth Rooted in MY MIND, Leading MY CHOICES

 POWER QUESTIONS: